dnaspider/anunnaki/README.md

 in:out
 in>out

-Use space or - for auto backspace the in.
+Use space or - for auto backspace in.

 Emoji example: